mathie/nanowrimo/_drafts/a-matter-of-perspective.md

 the largest standard bed size that exists (super king).
 (Though I still only wind up with a sliver at the side most nights.)

+Location-wise, it's pretty good, too.
+I can be in central Edinburgh in 15 minutes by train, if I time it correctly.
+We're just near the end of the Edinburgh bypass, so it's convenient for driving south or west.
+There are a couple of handy shops nearby and a large Tesco in easy walking distance.
+There's a beautiful riverside walk nearby, play parks for the kids, and a couple of really nice (award winning, in one case) pubs within 15 minutes' walk.

 It genuinely is a lovely place to live, but it's difficult to remember that some days.

 More personally, the same thing is true of my son, Malcolm.
-It's difficult to remember, sometimes, when you're in the thick of a situation and he's doing what he does best when he's bored: rolling on the floor, kicking his sister.
+It's difficult to remember, sometimes, when you're in the thick of the situation and he's doing what he does best when he's bored: rolling on the floor, kicking his sister.
 It's tricky to see the big picture when yet again, for the fourth morning in a row (and it's only Thursday!), he's spent twenty minutes standing in the shower